bpptkg/bpptkg-richter/CONTRIBUTING.md

 * by reviewing patches
 * by testing the API

-No contribution is too small, any kind of contribution will be highly appreciated.
+No contributions are too small, any kind of contributions will be highly appreciated.